Skip to main content

 Aim — To determine whether receiving a physician home visit near the end-of-life leads to lower odds of death in a hospital.

-Design — Observational retrospective cohort study, examining location of death and health care in the last year of life.
+Design — Observational retrospective cohort study, examining location of death and healthcare in the last year of life.

 Setting/Participants — Population-level study of Ontarians, a Canadian province with over 13 million residents.
 All decedents from April 1, 2010 to March 31, 2013 (n=264,754).